galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 As LotuS2 is a very powerful, general-purpose tool used in many metabarcoding projects for bacteria, fungi, and eukaryotes, it provides many different parameters (options for running the software) specified for each special use case.

-In the next subsection we show how to run LotuS2 in Galaxy and how to set the parameters needed for a fungal dataset.
+In the next subsection, we show how to run LotuS2 in Galaxy and how to set the parameters needed for a fungal dataset.

 ## Run LotuS2 with the example fungal dataset